DHTMLX/docs-suite/docs/treegrid/features.md

 ### How to configure TreeGrid header and footer

-In this section you can learn how to configure the header and footer of TreeGrid, how to configure their heights and styles
+In this section you can learn how to configure the header and footer of TreeGrid, how to configure their heights and styles.

 | Topic                                                                             | Description                                                                                                                 |
 | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |